 After relocation to Tunisia, 156 Battalion formed part of the lead elements in the capture of the port of Taranto in Italy during September 1943.
 Facing a skilful German rearguard action they spent several weeks advancing north east, first to Bari and then Foggia.

-In July 1956 Johnny deployed with 2 PARA to conduct anti-terrorist operations against EOKA in Cyprus and in November 2 PARA participated in the sea-borne landings at Port Said during the Suez Crisis.
-In 1957 Johnny was promoted to Company Sergeant Major.
+In July 1956 John deployed with 2 PARA to conduct anti-terrorist operations against EOKA in Cyprus and in November 2 PARA participated in the sea-borne landings at Port Said during the Suez Crisis.
+In 1957 John was promoted to Company Sergeant Major.
 The following year 2 PARA flew into Amman Jordan as part of the 16th Parachute Brigade intervention force.

-In 1959 Johnny undertook a further posting to the TA, this time with 10 PARA.
+In 1959 John undertook a further posting to the TA, this time with 10 PARA.
 He returned to 2 PARA before retiring from the Army in 1963 after 24 years service.

 Profile photograph courtesy of the Hately family and the Airborne Forces Association WACompiled by Harvey Grenville with the assistance of the Airborne Forces Association Western Australia.